usc-isi-i2/wd-quality/README.md

 The following spreadsheet contains the constraints we have encoded in our analysis:
 [Spreadsheet with constraint properties](https://docs.google.com/spreadsheets/u/1/d/1EueS5dAiGVWa8N1MisgY1i6QE369EOcOieEiDyeAOzk/edit#gid=0)

+## Sample queries

-The repository also includes a folder [Scripts](https://github.com/usc-isi-i2/wd-quality/tree/main/Scripts) which has 2 subfolders for the 2 sets of constraint violation scripts.
-However, note that these scripts will not be directly executable.
-In order to reproduce these results, following commands would need to be executed:
+This repository includes a folder [Scripts](https://github.com/usc-isi-i2/wd-quality/tree/main/Scripts) which has 2 subfolders for the 2 sets of constraint violation scripts.
+However, note that these scripts **will not be directly executable**.
+In order to reproduce these results, the following folder structure is assumed:

 ```
 .